 As a legacy brand, Neutrogena knew it needed to think outside the box to resonate with existing customers and reach new ones.
 Based on Google Insights and trending searches that helped to identify the top-performing affinities outside the beauty space, Neutrogena expanded its campaign beyond beauty mavens.

-This customised, relevant approach led to a campaign that reached 13 million households and had 68 million impressions.
+This customized, relevant approach led to a campaign that reached 13 million households and had 68 million impressions.
 But what about the impact on the bottom line?

 Measuring the video campaign’s impact on offline sales